hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/modifiers.rst

 Limits Modifier
 ---------------

-Limit curve values to specified X and Y ranges.
+Limits the curve to specific time and value ranges.

 Minimum, Maximum X
-   Cuts a curve off at these frames ranges, and sets their minimum value at those points.
+   Removes the original curve data to the left of the minimum frame and to the right of the maximum, replacing it by :ref:`Constant extrapolation <bpy.ops.graph.extrapolation_type>`.
 Minimum, Maximum Y
-   Truncates the curve values to a range.

-Influence
-   Controls the percentage of affect the modifier has on the F-Curve.

-Restrict Frame Range
-^^^^^^^^^^^^^^^^^^^^

-Start/End
-   The frame on which the modifier's effect starts/ends.
-Blend In, Out
-   The number of frames, relative the start/end values above, the modifier takes to fade in/out.
+   Clamps the curve values, never letting them go below the minimum or above the maximum.

 .. index:: F-Curve Modifiers; Stepped Interpolation Modifier